Is It Safe to Go on a Safari? Here's What You Need to Know

 Walking safaris are one of the best ways to get close to wild animals.
 But this also means that safety precautions are higher than during other types of safaris.
 Here are some general safety rules during a walking safari:

 • Never go on a walking safari without a guide.
 A guide ensures that you get the best experience, all thanks to their knowledge and safari safety training.
 Always obey their instructions.
+Usually, Tanzania National Parks provides armed ranger for your walkin safari, such as Arusha National Park, and Ngorongoro highlands Olmoti crater

-• Safari clothing should help you blend into the background.
+• clothing Safari should help you blend into the background.
 Avoid black, while, and camouflage.
 Choose khaki, brown, and green.

 • Never run.
 The only thing that runs in Africa is prey.
 And you don’t want to be considered pray!